Information on Electronic checks – Accept online echecks – If you have any questions about Electronic checks – please feel free to ask us!

 -Always make sure that Internet transactions are being performed by a secure web site-one that uses SSL.
 This ensures that the information cannot be intercepted while traversing the Internet.

 The conventional “wisdom” is that giving checking account information over the Internet or on the phone opens consumers up to an unacceptable threat of fraud.
 To dispel this myth, one need only consider what happens with eChecks as compared to what happens when writing paper checks in the retail environment.
 The question to ask might be: “How many people have access to my checking account information? ” Then compare that with what happens when a paper check is handed over to a local supermarket or any other retail merchant.
-Don’t forget that the only information needed to perpetrate a fraud to a checking account is the bank routing number and account number.
+Don’t forget that the only information needed to perpetuate a fraud to a checking account is the bank routing number and account number.
 This is printed in plain view at the bottom of all paper checks.
 In the retail environment, as many as 20 people may actually handle a check before it reaches it’s final resting place on the bank statement or at the bank.
-Any one of which can get the necessary information to electronically debit your account.
+Anyone of which can get the necessary information to electronically debit your account.
 In the Internet or phone order environment, the actual checking account information is actually seldom handled by anyone other than the phone clerk who took the order.
 The rest of it is entirely electronic.
 Then, it is a matter of whether or not you trust the merchant where you gave the information to practice due care of your information.
 In most environments, your checks are a lot safer electronically than they are in the paper world.

 Now, let’s consider what happens if someone fraudulently debits a consumer’s account.
 What rights do consumer’s have?
 This is where the myth comes in.
-If you were to believe the press or the credit card moguls, you’d think that once someone illegally debited your bank account, you were simply out of luck-and your money.
+If you were to believe the press or the credit card moguls, you’d think that once someone illegally debited your bank account, you were simply out of luck and your money.
 Nothing could be further from the truth.
 By law, consumers are protected by a little known regulation called, Regulation E, which provides consumer protection for financial electronic transactions.
 “Reg E.” as it is commonly referred to in the industry, requires banks to permit consumers to “revoke” a payment, if the consumer deems it to be fraudulent.
 It is simply a matter of instructing your bank to do so, and they are required to provide you immediate credit-no questions asked.
 Reg E allows consumers to do this for up to 60 days following the bank statement where the fraudulent error occurred.
 Until recently, consumers were required to execute an affidavit at their bank stating that the transaction was not authorized; however, new rules allow this process to be done without the formality of an affidavit.

 The bottom line: There is more than adequate safety and security for consumers using eChecks.
 But perceptions often rule, regardless of their relationship to reality.
 A dramatic level of re-education is needed for the industry press, merchants, and consumers.
-Don’t let that deter you as a merchant however.
+Don’t let that deter you as a merchant, however.
 Sneak a peek at your nearest competitors.
 Odds are that one or more of them is likely to be offering eChecks already-and doing so successfully.

 In order to accept eChecks, merchants must obtain a merchant account.
 Although the vernacular may be a little different than in the credit card world, the effect is the same.
 There is risk involved for both the merchant account underwriter and the merchant.
 This means that a bank or service provider will typically require good credit before approving a merchant account to process eChecks.
 They will nearly always require the same level of security that is required for a credit card merchant account.
 This means there will be limits applied to your portfolio, and as often is the case with credit card merchant accounts, merchants may be required to maintain a reserve account to offset the risk.

-So, what is the risk for the underwriter and the merchant.
+So, what is the risk for the underwriter and the merchant?
 The risk is there primarily because of the consumer protections discussed above.
 Because a consumer can revoke a payment up to 60 days following a debit, these revoked payments (called charge-backs in the credit card world) must be collected from the merchant.
 If the merchant is involved in deliberate fraud or having liquidity problems, the underwriter may have difficulty collecting those funds.
 In this case, the underwriter “eats” the loss.

 Risk for the merchant comes into play because some consumers abuse the consumer protections by revoking payments, even though the goods or services were delivered.
 Some astute, but less than ethical consumers do this as a deliberate fraud.
 Other times, it’s more of a gray area.
 For example, a consumer may be dissatisfied with the goods or services, and they revoke the payments as a form of consumer initiated “instant refund.”